a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/gui-components.md

 The `GamePanel` class is also home to the universal pause function (which is another poor design decision to include in this class).
 Pressing the `P` key at any point while the game is running will immediately stop the game loop's `update` cycle but will continue the game's `draw` cycle, which essentially "pauses" the game.
-It will also show the text "PAUSE" in the middle of the screen while the game is paused.
+It will also show the [sprite font](/GameDetails/SpriteFont) text "PAUSE" in the middle of the screen while the game is paused.
 The `pauseLabel` variable is what defines that "PAUSE" text, and the `update` method and `draw` method contain the pause logic.

 While the `GamePanel` appears to be doing a lot, at the end of the day it's just a `JPanel` that's doing far more work